Blacksburg High School: Notes

-Records and national results

-Blacksburg has five indoor state meet records in the boys 4x800, boys 1600 and 1000 meter runs and in the girls 1600 and 3200 meter runs.
-The Blacksburg Boys won the Nike Indoor Nationals 4xmile in 2010.
-In 2014 the Blacksburg Boys 4x800 ran the US #5 time in US history in the 4x800 (7:41) and ran 7:37 in the outdoor season for the #2 time in the nation that year.
-The Blacksburg girls Distance Medley Relay (DMR) team broke the national high school record at the New Balance Nationals winning in 11:31.
-Those records have since been broken.
-Blacksburg has both Virginia AA state meet records in the 4x800 and the girls 3200 meter run.
-The girls 4xmile team in 2014 Indoor season won the national title in New York.

 Golf

-Blacksburg has won state championships in boys' golf in 1968, 2006, 2007, 2008, 2016, 2017, 2021, and 2022.
+Blacksburg has won state championships in boys' golf in 1968, 2006, 2007, 2008, 2016, 2017, 2021, 2022, 2023, 2024, and 2025.

 Band

-The BHS Band program (Marching, Concert and Symphonic) is one of the best in the state of Virginia - a 29 time Honor Band.
+The BHS Band program (Marching, Concert and Symphonic) is one of the best in the state of Virginia - a 30 time Honor Band.
 The marching band competes at the AAA Level.

 Choir

 Blacksburg High School has always offered a variety of vocal musical experiences to its students and alumni.
 The select vocal ensemble, "Madrigal Singers” along with “Women’s Chorale” and “ManBand” consistently earn superior ratings at VCDA District Performance Assessment.

 Theatre

 Blacksburg High School is home to thespian troupe 3600.
 In spring of 2014, BHS Theater put on Legally Blonde.
 Since then, students have performed Into the Woods, The Little Mermaid, Aladdin Jr., and Annie Get Your Gun, among with other notable plays and musicals.
+In fall 2024, the Blacksburg High School One Act team ranked 3rd in state competition with the show "Miraculous Journey of Edward Tulane", the highest yet ranking for the school.